WOODLEY PARK REAL ESTATE

-Woodley Park’s historic district is lined with elegant Victorian row houses, with their immaculate exteriors seeming unchanged in over a century.
+Homes for sale in Woodley Park are composed of lined elegant Victorian row houses, with their immaculate exteriors seeming unchanged in over a century.
 Other properties include luxury modern apartment buildings that are considered ‘high rise’ by D.C. standards, though local regulations restrict their height to a maximum of eight stories to preserve the neighborhood’s character.
 The neighborhood also features numerous elegant examples of Beaux Arts and Art Deco architecture.

-Woodley Park has some of Washington’s highest average property prices, with the median sales price over the past year being $1,292,500.
+Woodley Park homes for sale are some of Washington’s highest average property prices, with the median sales price over the past year being $1,292,500.
 Prices in Woodley Park are rising rapidly, with the average cost per square foot of $671 has increased by 22% over the past year.